azerafati/az-modal/README.md

-####Modal service for AngularJS using Bootstrap
+#### Modal service for AngularJS using Bootstrap

-This is a very simple and but handy service written to let you call a bootstrap modal with a template and a controller and pass some arguments to the controller.
+This is a very simple and minimal but handy service written to let you call a bootstrap modal with a template and a controller and pass some arguments to the controller.

 So basically you can write: